• Home

 Finale:

-The failures to protect the night sky of the Goldendale Observatory didn't "just happen."
+The failures to protect the night sky of the Goldendale Observatory as originally promised didn't "just happen."
 They're the result of deliberate decisions not to protect and conserve the night sky.

 Goldendale, Klickitat County, and the Chamber of Commerce are Welfare Queens